-1. How can Seed Grants and Development Grants be used?
-Heading link
+1. How can LAS-CSSR Grants be used?

 2. Who is eligible to apply for internal RFAs?
-Heading link

 Tenure system faculty (at either the assistant, associate, or full professor level) with more than 0% appointment in one of the social science departments in LAS (Anthropology, Communication, Political Science, Sociology, Economics, Criminology, Law & Justice, and Psychology) are eligible to apply.
 Social scientists in the departments of Gender and Women’s Studies, Global Asian Studies, Black Studies, and Latin American and Latino Studies are also welcome to apply.

 4. How can my research project be featured on the LAS-CSSR website?
-Heading link

 If you are involved in ongoing research in the social sciences, and would like that research to be featured on the LAS-CSSR website, please fill out the form (below) so that your work can be included.